norton120/Lucy/README.md

 _autonomous enabled workflow/perpetual agent for multi-tenant, multi-user applications_

 ### Why
-We have a collection of use cases that need this, but deciding on where to put the IP is tricky.
-So we release Sid as OSS and that solves that problem.
+We have a collection of use cases that need this.
+So Sid is the abstraction where we figure this out together.

 ### Minimum Viable Capabilities
 - **Perpetual chat with context recall**